 Artist Statement

-As an interdisciplinary artist, my artwork explores a resistance to fixed definitions in form, medium, and identity.
-Using non-traditional approaches to collage—including object making, studio photography, painting, and digital media—I create abstract figurations that embody a sense of nomadism, reflecting my own upbringing.
-These figures exist in a state of flux, untethered to specific places, mediums, or identities, inviting viewers to question the solidity of what we perceive as reality.
+My artwork explores a resistance to fixed definitions in form, medium, and identity.
+Collaging with my object making, studio photography, painting, and digital media, I create abstract figurations that embody a sense of nomadism, reflecting my own upbringing.
+These figures exist in a state of flux, untethered to specific places, mediums, or identities, inviting viewers to question the solidity of our realities.

-By reconstructing the edges and barriers of objects and spaces, I am looking to finding pathways of connection and belonging.
-My work examines the intersections of body and space, photography and painting, and the inherited versus self-created identities.
+By reconstructing the edges and barriers of objects and spaces, I am looking to finding pathways of connection and transition, examining the intersections of body and space, photography and painting, and the inherited versus self-created identities.
 Each piece is an invitation to pause, reflect, and challenge conventional notions of creation.

 Bio